 Internships are required.
 The department's internships, which are open to all its majors, constitute one of its special features.
 With the state capital, several county seats, and many small towns within an hour drive of the campus, interns continue their studies at Campbell while working for one of a wide variety of Homeland Security internships.
 Students can intern as analysts, with Emergency Management (FEMA or the Red Cross), in intelligence and with many state and local agencies.

 Homeland Security majors have a unique opportunity to travel with instructors to Washington D.C. and New York City.
 In DC, they visit the Congress, White House, FBI, DHS, DEA, ATF, DIA, NSA, Georgetown University and more.
-In New York they visit the UN, NYPD, FDNY, DHS, Coast Guard, 9/11 Memorial and Columbia University.
+In New York they visit multiple counterterrorism centers, the UN, NYPD, FDNY, DHS, Coast Guard, 9/11 Memorial and Columbia University.

 Campbell University Homeland Security students recently completed a special study abroad program in Europe.
 Traveling to England, France and Scotland, the students visited such places as Kings College London, Bletchley Park, French National Police, INTERPOL, Parliament, Westminster Abbey, St. Paul’s Cathedral, Normandy D-Day beaches, Notre Dame, Louvre, and more.

 Campbell University Homeland Security majors have tremendous opportunities.
 They travel to places like NC Justice Academy, SBI, Ft Bragg, the North Carolina Emergency Management Operation Center and more.
 Homeland Security experts speak to students on campus.
 Students have opportunities to present at professional conferences, attend Model UN events, and publish original work via online journals.